About this Property

 The kitchen has a refrigerator, a convection oven, 2 traditional burner prepare top, food sink, all in 20 feet.

 An economical private stay close to everything Beaufort, Port Royal, Bluffton, Lady's and other islands have to offer.
 Tucked away this comfortable unique find is 5 mins. from Port Royal Sands, 8 mins. from downtown Beaufort, close to military bases, and about 20 mins. from Hunting Island Beach, 20 mins. from Olde Town Blufton, 1 hr from Savannah Georgia, and 1.5 hours from Historic Charleston.
-Come visit our award winning waterfront communities full of historic Southern homes, alluring lowcountry stores, great eateries, and memorable, disappearing coastal beauty.
+Come visit our award winning waterfront communities full of historic Southern homes, enchanting lowcountry stores, great eateries, and memorable, disappearing coastal beauty.

 About the Area